vzubarieva/Mr.Robogers-Neighborhood/README.md

 Code: beepBoop("35");
 Expected Output: [0,"Beep!',"Boop!","Won't you be my neighbor?", 4, 5, 6, 7,8,9,"Beep!","Beep!',"Boop!","Won't you be my neighbor?","Beep!',"Beep!", "Beep!',"Beep!',"Beep!,"Beep!',"Boop","Boop!',"Boop!',"Won't you be my neighbor?","Boop!,"Boop!',"Boop!', 'Boop!',"Boop!',"Boop!',"Won't you be my neighbor?","Won't you be my neighbor?","Won't you be my neighbor?","Won't you be my neighbor?","Won't you be my neighbor?","Won't you be my neighbor?"];

-Test:" If user's input is -5 it should return " Invalid input"
-Code: beepBoop("-5);
-Expected Output: ["Invalid input"]